-(c) Investments in Government Business Enterprises (continued)
+(c) Investments in Government Business Enterprises (continued):

-The GNW Campus Trust has an accumulated operating deficit from significant operating losses in previous years.
-Accordingly, the GNW Campus Trust's continuance as a going concern, and classification as a GBE is dependent upon continued positive earnings.
+On an annual basis, the University reviews the GNW Campus Trust's continuance as a going concern and classification as a GBE, which is dependent upon continued positive earnings.
 If the going concern basis is not appropriate, adjustments may be necessary in the carrying amounts of the GNW Campus Trust Fund assets, liabilities and expenses in these financial statements and the adjustments could be material.
-In this regard, the University annually reviews its continued interest in, and obligations relating to, the GNW Campus Trust.